Membership Types and Benefits

 receive The Scribes Journal of Legal Writing, the first scholarly journal devoted to legal writing;

-receive four annual issues of The Scrivener, the newsletter of Scribes;
+receive four annual issues of The Scrivener, the newsletter of Scribes (currently on hiatus);

-receive bi-weekly email tips on legal writing, research, and grammar;
+receive bi-monthly email tips on legal writing, research, and grammar;

 publish in The Scrivener individual news about their professional moves and accomplishments, including publications;